 Industrial Economics B: Games and Strategies

 This module will analyse conduct and strategies of firms from a game theoretic point of view.
-Topics to be covered include: basic game theory, models of oligopoly, pricing tactics and strategic entry deterrence.
-You will have one two-hour lecture per week for eight weeks and four one-hour tutorials.
+Topics to be covered include:

 Public Choice and Economic Policy-Making

 This module examines the processes and influences involved in the making of UK economic policy, from a public choice perspective.
-You will have 11 one-hour lectures and three one-hour seminars to cover material in this module.

 Risk Management Processes

 This module will discuss the processes utilised by corporate enterprises to manage the risk of fortuitous loss.
 Once corporate risks have been identified and their impact on the firm measured, risk management attempts to control the size and frequency of loss, and to finance those fortuitous losses which do occur.
-You'll have 11 90-minute lectures and two one-hour seminars.

-Plus 40 credits of approved optional modules.
+Plus 40 credits of approved optional modules (20 in each semester):